-If you turn out the color with the hue / saturation tool, there will certainly be those who will say: “What a deep color, what a beauty!”
-Do not believe it, they just want to say something nice to you.
+If you turn out the color with the hue/saturation tool, there will undoubtedly be those who will say: “What a deep color, what a beauty!”
+Do not believe it; they want to say something nice to you.

 Underexposure as A Way to Get Expressive Color

-Keep in mind that converting the file to the sRGB-1966 color profile will make your photo darker and the colors more saturated and denser.
+Remember that converting the file to the sRGB -1966 color profile will make your photo darker and the colors more saturated and denser.
 The reason is the narrow gamut of this color profile.
-For high-quality conversion of the profile, you need to additionally correct the image.
+For high-quality conversion of the profile, you need to correct the image additionally.

 Color in Photography Obeys the Author’s Intention

 The color tone is based on the idea, the aesthetic solution, the intention of the photographer.
-It is unlikely that in an ordinary case, a child’s portrait with a “creative” blue tint will look appropriate, while a slight yellowness in food photography can be associated with a warm fireplace and evening lighting.
-If the picture has an unnatural hue simply because the camera misjudged the temperature of the light, and the photographer did not correct this defect, or the viewer cannot understand what the author wanted to say when choosing a color solution, this is a photo marriage, not creativity.
+It is unlikely that in an ordinary case, a child’s portrait with a creative blue tint will look appropriate, while a slight yellowness in food photography can be associated with a warm fireplace and evening lighting.

 You may also like to read: Lighting in Filmmaking and Photography: A Complete Guide